 River Heritage Park

 River Heritage Park, located on Carmel‘s east side, has a modern playground with many fun structures designed for younger kids.
-Hiking with babies or toddlers is also ideal at River Heritage Park because of its soft rubber path.
-Perfect for pushing strollers or for toddlers to walk themselves.
+Hiking with babies or toddlers is also ideal at River Heritage Park because of its soft rubber path, which is perfect for pushing strollers or for toddlers to walk themselves.